martinatjie/playground/README.md

 - Filing & expenses app
 - Game remakes: - e.g. Bingo, various boardgames like Cluedo, Monopoly, Scrabble etc. (make them print 'n play)
 - Game Timer
-- garden design app that suggests things based on industry knowledge
+- garden design/planner app that can help you map out your perfect garden and suggests improvements based on industry knowledge & ML
-- Garden planner app using ML
+- Gift registry app (and browser extension) that allows you to add items from anywhere with links to the purchase location
 - Gmail email sorter
 - greeting card app
 - helper app for people with ADHD or people who are not good at time and capacity management / executive functioning which tells them when they've taken on too much and suggests how to divide and conquer.
 It should also help with prioritizing - e.g. comparing things with one another or allowing you to compare and then choose which one is better to tackle first.